FC Kudrivka

 Football Club Kudrivka (Футбольний клуб «Кудрівка») is a Ukrainian professional football club based in Kudrivka, Chernihiv Oblast.
 They currently play in the Ukrainian Premier League, the top tier of Ukrainian football, after promotion from the Ukrainian First League in 2025.

 History

 The club was established in June 1982.
 The club won the Chernihiv Oblast Football Cup in 2016, 2019 and in 2021.
 In the season 2020–21 and 2021–22, the club played in Ukrainian Football Amateur League.
 In 2022 the club won the Chernihiv Oblast Football Cup.

 In March 2023, the club won the Super Cup of Chernihiv Oblast against Khvylia.
 The match was played in Yunist Stadium.
 Volodymyr Kurbakov, the deputy chairman of the national olympic committee, awarded Nazar Voloshyn as the top scorer of the competition.

 Ukrainian Second League

 In 2023 the club was admitted to the 2023–24 Ukrainian Second League.
-The club to reinforce the team signed some players, including Denys Skepskyi, Yevhen Chepurnenko, Dmytro Kulyk, Volodymyr Zubashivskyi, Oleksandr Rudenko, Myroslav Serdyuk and Mykola Syrash.
 On 25 November 2023, the club's president, Roman Solodarenko, announced that the club would relocate to Irpin in 2024.
 The club's president bought the Ukrainian First League club Nyva Buzova, and it was merged with FC Kudrivka.